Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 260 216SP 55 nm should in theory be just a bit better than the GeForce GTX 460 (OEM) overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 260 216SP 55 nm should be 3% quicker than the GeForce GTX 460 (OEM) overall, due to its higher data rate. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison